Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023

 23. Be aware of burn-out

-As a project manager or manager, it’s your job to make sure that your team has a fair amount of workload, and that they’re enjoying their role so far.
+As a project manager or manager, it’s your job to make sure that your team has a fair amount of workload, and that they’re enjoying their role.

-If something’s bothering a member of your team, it’s crucial that you show emotional support and guide them toward the solution.
+If something’s bothering a member of your team, you must show emotional support and guide them toward the solution.

 a team of four people having an outdoor team building activity